ODCleanStore/ODCleanStore/release-template/README.txt

 In order to upgrade from versions 0.3.2 and higher:

-1) Replace relevant binaries from /bin directory with their new versions and redeploy web archive from /bin/webapp.
+1) Replace relevant binaries in the installation directory with their new versions from the /bin directory and redeploy the web archive from /bin/webapp.

 2) Configuration in /config/odcs.ini may not be backward compatible.
 Use the new version of configuration file and adjust it manually.